 Underinsured and Uninsured Claims

-Uninsured / Underinsured insurance coverage is a type of first-party insurance dispute claim that aims to protect you if you are involved in accidents with uninsured or underinsured drivers.
+Uninsured and underinsured insurance claims (UM/UIM) are a type of first-party insurance dispute claim that aims to protect you if you are involved in accidents with uninsured or underinsured drivers.
 The basis for UM/UIM coverage can be found in the Uninsured/Underinsured Motorist Statute under the Texas Insurance Code and in the UM/UIM clause of the Texas Personal Auto Liability Policy.

 A number of motor vehicle accidents involve uninsured and underinsured motorists and a number of UM/UIM cases are brought to court every year.
 There are also a number of issues involving UM/UIM insurance litigation that remain unresolved in the Texas court system.